Resident and Fellow Exposition

 For posters representing the University of South Alabama, the USA logo must remain right justified at the level of the title of your poster as provided in the templates below.
 The title, author(s), department, and USA attribution should remain the standard font and size.
 If the list of authors wraps onto an additional line, be sure that an author’s name and their credential(s) are on the same line.
 The project leader should be listed as the first author, followed by the other members of the team with the faculty mentor(s) listed last.
 Posters should be free of commercial content.
 Literature reviews and case reports will not be considered for the poster competition.

 If the author(s) anticipate submitting/presenting the poster at a societal or educational meeting, the size of the poster should meet the requirements of the anticipated meeting.
 Do not have the poster reprinted for the USA Residents and Fellows Exposition.
 Otherwise, posters should be 48" x 48" square.
-Posters can be created effectively using Microsoft PowerPoint.
-The following template will be provided:
+Posters can be created effectively using Microsoft PowerPoint using the following template:

 - Preparing a Poster Presentation (Webpage, American College of Physicians)